MostroP2P/mostro/book/src/cancel_order.md

 ]
 ```

-And updates nip33 dispute event with status `Settled`:
+And updates nip33 dispute event with status `SellerRefunded`:

 ```json
 [